Wills, Trusts & Estates

 Estate Planning

-An educational approach to help you plan for life and for your loved ones.
+An educational approach to help you plan for life events and to make things easier for your loved ones.

 Estate planning is simply scheduling meetings to create legally binding documents that designate trusted individuals to act on your behalf due to disability, incapacity, and death.
 The various roles include a person to act as your personal representative (also known as executor), guardian and conservator for minor children, and agents with authority to help manage finances and advocate medical decisions.
 Estate planning provides peace of mind with legal documents in place to help timely and economically resolve legal matters during critical life events.
 Each person’s situation is unique, and we will help customize the legal documents to fit your specific needs.
 Please contact us using form below to schedule a meeting to learn more about Wills, Trusts, Powers of Attorney, Patient Advocate Designation, and other estate planning options.
 The initial consultation is at no charge.